See how Beltmar reads behavior as narrative

 Ready to see your own audience through this lens?

-Connect your data with CSV, Google Sheets, tracking links, or a website snippet.
-Beltmar will begin constructing Daily Briefs, journeys, cohorts, and theme roles based on real behavior—not lead scores.
+Connect your data with CSV, tracking links, or a website snippet.
+Beltmar will begin constructing Daily Briefs, journeys, cohorts, and theme roles based on real behavior — not lead scores.

 Beltmar does not trigger outreach or automation.
 It exists to help you understand behavior more clearly.